emma-ha/webdevAssignment2/README.md

-# javascript-methods-starter-template-code
-Starter template code for Assignment 2 - JavaScript Methods.
+# Assignment 2 - JavaScript Methods By Emma Haque

 ## JavaScript Prototype: Method ##
 Every object in JavaScript has a built-in property called "prototype."